reviewboosted/vite-express-vercel/README.md

 ## Configuration

-These are the configuration aspects that matter most, at a quick glance.
+These are three main configuration aspects that get things working smoothly.
+One for Vite, one for Vercel, and the last is in the two `package.json` files since there is some custom scripting.

 ### Vite Configuration